pjungwir/db_leftovers/README.md

 Configuration File
 ------------------

 db\_leftovers reads a file named `config/db_leftovers.rb` to find out which indexes and constraints you want in your database.
 This file is a DSL implemented in Ruby, sort of like `config/routes.rb`.
-There are only a few methods:
+It should look something like this:

+    DBLeftovers::Definition.define do

+      table :users do
+        index :email, :unique => true
+        check :registered_at_unless_guest, "role_name = 'guest' OR registered_at IS NOT NULL"
+      end

+      foreign_key :orders, :users

+      # . .
+    end

+Within the DSL file, the following methods are supported:

 ### index(table\_name, columns, [opts])